-Although it is an evergreen plant in warmer climates, rosemary that is left outdoors in zone 6 or below won't survive the winter.
+Although it is an evergreen plant in warmer climates, rosemary that is left outdoors in zone 6 or colder won't survive the winter.
 In order to keep your rosemary plant for next year, you will need to bring it indoors.

 Indoors, it is important to set your rosemary plant in a south-facing window where it will receive lots of sunlight.
 Rosemary plants grown indoors will tolerate temperatures as low as 40 degrees Fahrenheit, but they won't be happy if they are not getting enough light.